hackclub/blot/docs/assembly/ASSEMBLY.md

   - If your drawing has irregular pen strokes your pen may not be low enough or your surface may be uneven.

 - Machine improperly homed.

+  - Ensure that your blot is all the way in the correct corner when you press set origin.
+Then ensure your blot starts in that same corner when you run your project.

 - Paper sliding.